THE STORY OF BREXIT ISTHE STORY OF EMPIREWhy Did Asian Immigrants Vote to Leave the EU?

 My mother Baljeet agrees.
 She left India for Britain aged 26 in 1975 to marry my father and sees herself as British, having worked hard to contribute to the country and assimilate into life here.

-She said she voted to leave on the grounds of British sovereignty because “we should have our own laws and policies to run the country”.
+She said she voted to leave the EU on the grounds of British sovereignty because “we should have our own laws and policies to run the country”.

 We have had many a passionate discussion in which I have argued that Britain is sovereign, and that only a minority of laws emanate from the EU.